Redis Stream

 //

-// Publish is blocking and wait for redis response
+// Publish is blocking and waits for redis response.

-// When one of messages delivery fails - function is interrupted.
+// When any of messages delivery fails - function is interrupted.

 func (p *Publisher) Publish(topic string, msgs ...*message.Message) error {